lisawray/groupie/README.md

 Groupie abstracts the complexity of multiple item view types.
 Each Item declares a view layout id, and gets a callback to `bind` the inflated layout.
 That's all you need; you can add your new item directly to a `GroupAdapter` and call it a day.

+The `Item` class gives you simple callbacks to bind your model object to the generated binding.

 ```java
 public class SongItem extends Item<SongBinding> {